 SECTION 1 SECTION 2 SECTION 3 Which piece was your favourite to perform?
 Why is it your favourite?
-Describe the setting of ONE of your performance pieces.
-3. What did you consider to be the funniest or most dramatic moment in your pieces?
-What vocal or physical skills did you use to show that to the audience?
-5. How did you use your voice and body to bring ONE of your pieces to life?6.
+Describe the setting of ONE of your performance pieces. · 5.
+How did you use your voice and body to bring ONE of your pieces to life?6.
 (If performed) How did you prepare your mime?
-4. (Pair exams only) How did you work together to create the imaginary surroundings of ONE of your pieces?